About Seán Ó Fearghaíl

 - Maureen O'Sullivan, Dublin Central

-Deputy Seán Ó Fearghaíl was elected on Count 5.
+Deputy Seán Ó Fearghaíl was elected on the fifth count.